 Interested parties can search Lake County public records for information on births, deaths, marriages and divorces.
 Since Ohio is an open records state, most of these vital records are available to the general public.

-Whether you want to check if someone is married or request an official birth certificate or death certificate, vital records are a valuable public resource.
+Whether you want to check if someone in Lake County is divorced, see if they’re still married, or request an official birth certificate or death certificate, vital records are a valuable public resource.

 Vital records can help establish a person’s identity if they need to submit official paperwork or for certain legal matters, such as when a person goes to probate an estate.
 Vital records can also be helpful if you want to perform a search of your family’s heritage or genealogy.